 Place butter, icing sugar and vanilla essence into mixing bowl.
 Cream until light.
 Then, add an egg and cream until smooth.

 Then, add flour and milk powder and mix until well blended.

 Sweet pastry is done.
 This recipe will yield 780g.
 However the blueberry cheese tarts will use only 300g.
 You can actually make 2 batch of blueberry cheese tarts with this sweet pastry and still have some leftovers.

+Place a sweet pastry ball on a tart mould.
+The tart mould is 3″ in diameter.
 Using both hands, turn the mould while pressing down the pastry ball and spread it to the side.
 If you’ve seen people making egg tart in the kitchen shop, then you will know how to do it.
 I’m showing one hand here because I need to hold the camera.

 Now let’s prepare the filling.

 Place sugar, butter and cream cheese in mixing bowl.
 Cream until light and smooth.

 Add in egg and cream until well blended.
 Then add whipping cream and mix until combined (I cheated and use milk powder+water).
 Finally add flour and mix until combined.

 Place cheese filling into baked pastry shell.
 The filling is just nice for 10 pieces of 3″ tart moulds.